bigbluebutton/bigbluebutton.github.io/_posts/2015-04-14-captioning.md

         * Need to be able to edit any past text
         * Need to be able to add lines in-between published text
         * Has to handle cut, copy, and paste
+* Layout
+  * Make sure that closed caption window is excluded from layout sync so as not to hide/move window when presenter/moderator decides to change the layout.

 ### Recording
 * Processing